-issue a notice to their representative with the grounds of invalidation.
+The Registrar will issue a notice to their representative with the grounds of invalidation.
 Failure to submit a counter statement within 45 days from the date of receipt will result in the registered mark being invalidated and published in the Official Gazette.
-The Registrar's decision is subject to appeal to the Appeal Board of the Ministry of Commerce or competent court within three months from the date of the decision.36
+The Registrar's decision is subject to appeal to the competent court within three months from the date of the decision.41